Card to Pocket by Ed Marlo

 Effect

-A spectator selects a card from a standard deck.
-The magician shows the card is lost in the deck.
+A spectator selects a card from a deck.
+The magician shows the card and places it back into the deck.
 With a simple gesture, the magician proves their hand is empty.
-They then reach into their pocket and produce the spectator's chosen card.
+They then reach into their pocket and remove the selected card.
 The card has impossibly traveled from the deck to the magician's pocket.
+Some performances include having the spectator sign the card first for added impossibility.

 Full details